khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ---

-Filters allow users to narrow down content by taking an existing list and removing items based on criteria that match or don't match.
+Filters allow a user to narrow down content by taking an existing list and removing items based on criteria that matches or doesn’t.

 Filters are composed of three main parts: